1. Torah and Slavery: Abraham, Sarah, and Hagar

 Wow.
 Perfectly said.

 (5) Thus, Stuart reminds us that Jesus said that the Torah itself accommodated man’s sinfulness in divorce laws, but the ideal was one man and one woman, together, monogamously, for life (Gen. 2:24).
-And so in Exod.
-21:7-11 (which we discussed in Part Three) and Deut.
+And so in Exodus 21:7-11 (which we discussed in Part Three) and Deut.
 21:15-17, we see problems with multiple marriages.
 Further, polygamy was done (but not commanded) in the Bible, but wherever it appears, there is trouble in the household.
 The Bible, in this case, is teaching us through stories to have only one wife.
 The Bible also elevates the model in Eden: one man and one woman (Gen. 2:24).

 (6) The Torah says that the ideal was one man and one woman, together, monogamously, for life (Gen. 2:24).
 Jesus also endorsed this image of the original couple setting the standard for all of humanity in Matt.
 19:4-6.
 But men are prone to wander from the ideal.

-Comparative Case: Slave Woman and Her Children in the American Early Republic
+Comparative Case: Slave Woman and Her Children in the Early American Republic

 In South Carolina, William Wilbourn (c.
 1770s-1827) had a slave woman named Lucy, who bore him three (or four?) children.
 In his last will and testament, he bequeathed them to his wife Carrie Hudson.